Passengers plod off coronavirus-stricken cruise ship in face masks in California

 The tightly controlled disembarkation began on Monday, hours after the cruise ship Grand Princess arrived at a specially secured terminal across San Francisco Bay from its home port amid cheers from weary passengers who had spent days at sea confined to their staterooms.

-By midday Tuesday, nearly 700 passengers wearing surgical masks had left the ship in small groups escorted by personnel dressed in full protective gear to chartered buses.
+As of Tuesday evening, according to the cruise line, more than 1,400 passengers had left the ship.
+They were seen filing down a gangway wearing surgical masks, escorted to chartered buses by personnel dressed in full protective gear.

-Addressing a news conference on Tuesday in Sacramento, the state capital, Governor Gavin Newsom said he hoped to finish getting all the roughly 2,400 passengers off the ship within 72 hours.
+Addressing a news conference on Tuesday in Sacramento, the state capital, Governor Gavin Newsom said he hoped to finish getting all 2,400 some passengers off the ship within 72 hours.

-Princess Cruises, the ship's owner-operator, said 19 crew members who tested positive for the virus "have been deemed asymptomatic" and remain isolated in their cabins.

-Plans originally called for all 1,100 crew members, except those requiring immediate medical care, to remain aboard the Grand Princess and depart with the ship when it heads back out of the bay for a two-week quarantine period moored at sea.
+Plans originally called for the 1,100 crew members, except those requiring immediate medical care, to remain aboard the Grand Princess when it leaves port for a two-week quarantine period at sea.

-But Newsom told reporters that a number of crew members, many from the Philippines, could be repatriated directly to their home countries.
+But Newsom told reporters that some crew members, many from the Philippines, may end up repatriated to their home countries instead.

+Among the first people off the ship were 26 U.S. residents taken by ambulance to hospitals around the region, including two passengers diagnosed with coronavirus during on-board testing last week that also found 19 crew members infected, Newsom said.

+Princess Cruises, the ship's owner-operator, said those crew members were deemed asymptomatic and confined to their individual cabins.

 QUARANTINE AT BASES

-Among the first people off the ship on Monday were 26 U.S. residents found to require medical attention and taken to nearby hospitals, Newsom said.

-All the remaining U.S. passengers will be tested once they reach their destinations at quarantine housing at one of four military bases - two in California and one each in Texas and Georgia.
+All remaining U.S. passengers will be tested once they reach quarantine housing at one of four military bases - two in California and one each in Texas and Georgia.

-A group of 232 Canadians, representing the biggest cohort of non-U.S. passengers, were repatriated on Monday, Newsom said.
+A group of 232 Canadians, the biggest cohort of non-U.S. passengers, were repatriated on Monday, Newsom said.

-The Grand Princess was first denied entry to San Francisco Bay last Wednesday as it sailed back from Hawaii when authorities learned some passengers and crew had developed flu-like symptoms, and guests from an earlier cruise to Mexico aboard the same ship had tested positive for coronavirus.
-Since then, at least 12 coronavirus cases have been linked to the previous Mexico trip.
+The Grand Princess was denied entry to San Francisco Bay last Wednesday en route back from Hawaii as authorities learnt some passengers and crew had developed flu-like symptoms, and that patrons from an earlier cruise to Mexico aboard the same ship had tested positive for coronavirus.
+Since then, at least 12 cases have been linked to the previous Mexico trip.

-The ship was kept at sea until diagnostic kits were flown to the ocean liner by helicopter on Thursday to test ill passengers.
-The 21 positive test results on Friday constituted one of the largest clusters of cases documented in the United States at the time.
+Diagnostic kits were flown to the ocean liner by helicopter on Thursday to test those who were ill.
+The 21 positive test results on Friday constituted one of the largest clusters of cases documented in the United States.

 But it took authorities until Sunday to decide on a return-to-port strategy and quarantine plan for the ship.